chutrunganh/Stock-Trading-Platform/docs/techStack/techStack_1.md

 > [!NOTE]
 > This file contains the tech stack used in the project, including the theory and examples implemented in the code.

 # 1. bcrypt

 ## Theory

 To store the password securely, we use bcrypt to hash the password before storing it in the database.
 How does bcrypt work?

-1. It auto generates a random salt, concatenates it with the password, and then hashes the result.
+1. It auto-generates a random salt, concatenates it with the password, and then hashes the result.
 This will prevent attackers from using precomputed hash tables (rainbow tables) to crack the password.

 2. bcrypt uses a slow hashing algorithm, which makes it computationally expensive to brute-force the password.
 The cost factor (`SALT_ROUNDS`) determines how many iterations of the hashing algorithm are performed.
 A higher cost factor means more iterations, making it harder to crack the password.
-In the code, we use 10 rounds which tells bcrypt to perform 2^10 iterations of the hashing algorithm.
+In the code, we use 10 rounds, which tells bcrypt to perform 2^10 iterations of the hashing algorithm.
 The larger the number of rounds, the more secure the hash is, but it also requires more hardware resources to compute.
 As OWASP recommends, a cost factor should be at least 10.

-So in theory, when user register, the process would be: **hash(password_user_input + salt)**, we store this result in the database.
-When the user tries to log in, take in the password they entered, hash it again with the **SAME** salt, and compare the result to the stored hash.
-This means we need to store both the hashed password and the salt in the database corresponding to user account.
-However, in practical, we do not need to create another field in the database or write any code to store the salt, bcrypt **automatically** handles that under the hood.
-For more detail, bcrypt auto includes the salt in the output string itself, so when you hash a password, the output will include both the salt and the hash.
+So in theory, when a user registers, the process would be: **hash(password_user_input + salt)**, we store this result in the database.
+When the user tries to log in, take the password they entered, hash it again with the **SAME** salt, and compare the result to the stored hash.
+This means we need to store both the hashed password and the salt in the database corresponding to the user account.
+However, in practice, we do not need to create another field in the database or write any code to store the salt, as bcrypt **automatically** handles that under the hood.
+For more detail, bcrypt auto-includes the salt in the output string itself, so when you hash a password, the output will include both the salt and the hash.
 The output string is something like this:

 ```plaintext
 $2a$10$abcdefghijklmnopqrstuu3guuo/XeYbYBk7Zenk4Yf9XuYoeZ4JWD
 ```

 With:
 - `$2a$`: The bcrypt version identifier.
 - `$10$`: The cost factor (SALT_ROUNDS).